-It is important to record your supporter's details correctly, and update your data regularly.
+It is important to record your supporter's details correctly and update your data regularly.
 Out-of-date or inaccurate data generates waste, expense and sometimes even upset (for example, if you misspell a supporter's name, get their address wrong, or send them communications when they have asked to no longer receive them).

 It often takes many years for people to get around to making or changing a Will, so it's important to keep track of the legacy marketing status of your supporters.
-Are they an 'enquirer' (having requested information on how to leave a legacy), an 'intender' (having stated an intention to include your charity in their Will) or a 'pledger' (having already included your charity in their Will).
+Are they an 'enquirer' (having requested information on how to leave a legacy), an 'intender' (having stated an intention to include your charity in their Will)?